home-assistant-HomeWhiz/home-assistant-HomeWhiz/README.md

 ## Configuration

+### Bluetooth

 1. Connect the device to the HomeWhiz app on your smartphone
 2. Close the app
-3. In the HA UI go to "Configuration" -> "Integrations".
+4. In the HA UI go to "Configuration" -> "Integrations".
 The device should be automatically discovered.
 If it's not click "+" and search for "HomeWhiz"
+5. Select the "Bluetooth" connection type
-4. Provide the HomeWhiz username and password.
+6. Provide the HomeWhiz username and password.
 These will be used to fetch your device mapping from the HomeWhiz API during configuration.
 No internet connection is required after the initial configuration.

+### Wi-Fi

+1. Connect the device to the HomeWhiz app on your smartphone
+4. In the HA UI go to "Configuration" -> "Integrations".
+Click "+" and search for "HomeWhiz"
+5. Select the "Cloud" connection type
+6. Provide the HomeWhiz username and password.

+Please note that the constant internet connection is required.
+Support for local connection is coming soon (#52)

+## Supported device types

+The integration should theoretically work with all device types but was tested only with washing machines (Bluetooth) and Air Conditioning units (Wi-Fi).
+If you have other device type like Oven or Refigerator, please let us know.
+If your device is missing some information, transtaltion or not working at all, please create an issue.
+Don't forget to include your device digital ID that can be found either in the HomeWhiz app or the integration logs.

+## Troubleshooting

-## Bluetooth Compatibility
+### Bluetooth
 Integration should work with all devices connected via Blueooth.
 Remember that the range of Bluetooth can be limited.
 If your device is out of range, you could try using an [ESPHome Bluetooth Proxy](https://esphome.github.io/bluetooth-proxies/).
-This integration was only tested with a generic washing machine.
-If you have other device types, please let us know.
-Support for other device types may be lacking.
-If your device is missing some information or not working, please create an issue.
-Don't forget to include your device digital ID that can be found either in the HomeWhiz app or the integration logs.

-## Wi-Fi Compatibility

-Wi-Fi devices are not yet supported.
-It's not possible do develop a working integration without having access to a physical device.
-If you have a Wi-Fi connected HomeWhiz device, your pull-request is very welcome.
-We will offer you technical support.

-## Additional Notes

-The HomeWhiz smartphone app does not seem to be working when the integration is enabled.
+If you are using custom Home Assistant installation method like Virtual Machine, please make sure your system is configured properly and Bluetooth is available for the Home Assistant

+The devices can support only single Bluetooth connection at a time.
-To make the app work again, you have to disable the integration, restart Home Assistant and wait a few minutes - this can be indicated on the device: E.g.,  the Bluetooth icon on a washing machine starts flashing.
+To connect the device to the original app, you have to disable the Home Assistant integration.
+Restart Home Assistant and wait a few minutes - this should be indicated on the device: E.g. the Bluetooth icon on a washing machine starts flashing.

-## Retrieve Integration Logs
+### Retrieve Integration Logs

 To help us help you, please include integration logs when you submit issues.
 The integration supports multiple logging levels of which not all are shown in the Home Assistant log by default.
 To enable debug logging for this integration, please add the following configuration to your Home Assistant configuration.yaml file:
 ```yaml